 1. Company Overview

 Prior to July 31, 2014, we did not manufacture or contract to manufacture products with conflict minerals necessary to the functionality or production of the product.
 On July 31, 2014, we acquired privately-held ProteinSimple, which makes and sells protein analysis systems and equipment.
 Subsequently, on November 3, 2014, Bio-Techne acquired privately-held CyVek, Inc., which makes and sells technology and equipment for protein assays, and in April 2016 we acquired Zephyrus Biosciences.
-We believe that products acquired through these transactions include 3TG.
+We believe that some products acquired through these transactions and subsequent acquisitions include 3TG.
 We also sell, on an OEM basis, one other small group of products under our Novus Biologicals brand that contains 3TG.
 These product lines collectively are the subject of this report.

 2. Supply Chain Overview

 We have performed an analysis of our instrument components, and the role that suppliers play throughout our manufacturing processes.
 We defined the scope of our conflict minerals due diligence by identifying our current suppliers that provide instrument components or engage in manufacturing activities that are likely to contain 3TG.
 We adopted the standard Conflict Minerals reporting templates established by the Conflict-Free Sourcing Initiative (CFSI) and launched our conflict minerals due diligence communication survey to these suppliers.

 We have historically purchased many of the components and raw materials used in our products from numerous suppliers worldwide.
 As we do not source directly from smelters or mines, we are working with our suppliers to understand the sources of the metals contained in our products.
 We rely on our direct suppliers to provide information on the origin of the 3TG contained in instrument components and materials supplied to us - including sources of 3TG that are supplied to them from their upstream supply chain sources.